Visiting a local clinic in Taiwan

 Fortunately, I found the process was actually very easy.

-(TLDR: find a clinic on AirBnB or look for the NHI logo being careful to avoid the breaks, register at the desk, wait to be called, pay your bill and collect your medicine – it won’t break the bank!)
+(TLDR: find a clinic on Google maps or look for the NHI logo.
+Be careful to avoid the breaks, register at the desk, wait to be called, pay your bill and collect your medicine – it won’t break the bank!)